-This guided discussion is focused on two videos that reflect Ostracism- Subtle Behaviors and Ostracism- Overt Behaviors.
-The videos portray two ways this behavior can be expressed among coworkers.
+This guided discussion is focused on the Ostracism- Subtle Behaviors and Ostracism- Overt Behaviors videos.
+The videos portray several examples of discrimination based on national origin as they occurred among coworkers.
 The facilitator can use the videos and guide to discuss the demonstrated problematic behaviors and how the unit members and leaders can prevent, mitigate, or address them.
 Adherence to this facilitation guide is encouraged to ensure consistency in training delivery.

-However, this guide is not all-inclusive and may be expanded and modified based on the facilitator's experience.
+However, this guide is not all-inclusive and may be expanded based on the facilitator's experience.
 Throughout this guide, questions are framed to stimulate the facilitator's thoughts on areas to explore and consider in this process and on the specific topic.
-Users should provide a controlled, safe, and non-attributional environment where individuals will be willing to share their perspectives.
+Users should provide a controlled, safe, and nonattributional environment where individuals will be willing to share their perspectives.
 EO and EEO professionals, practitioners, and leaders can use this event to review and educate their members on policy and acceptable and unacceptable behaviors.